-Whilst it may have been over ten years since Harry Potter flew onto our screens with his lightning scar and sassy attitude (not counting the controversial Fantastic Beasts series), these magical films are still one of the most popular fantasy series of all time.
+Whilst it may have been over 10 years since Harry Potter last flew onto our screens with his lightning scar and sassy attitude (not counting the controversial Fantastic Beasts series), these magical films are still one of the most popular fantasy series of all time.

-If you're fed up of waiting for the ITV reruns, then never fear.
+If you're wondering where you can watch the adventures of the Boy Who Lived, then never fear.
 There are still places online where you can get hold of all of the films to watch again and again without having to get all the DVDs.

 Accio streaming services!

 It may seem fairly obvious in which order to watch Harry Potter, given that the films were released in chronological order.
 However, the film titles themselves do not give any clues toward this order, so unless you're a mega fan you could be a bit confused.
 This is the correct - and chronological - order:

 - Harry Potter and the Philosopher's Stone (2001)

 - Harry Potter and the Chamber of Secrets (2002)

 - Harry Potter and the Prisoner of Azkaban (2004)

 - Harry Potter and the Goblet of Fire (2005)

 - Harry Potter and the Order of the Phoenix (2007)